Key Takeaways:

 The mediator uses this opportunity to demonstrate how a judge or jury might look at the specifics and even point out flaws in one party’s position.

-As evaluative mediation is similar to an actual trial, it often surfaces in civil suits like divorce.
-There’s room to work with conflict and former judges or attorneys who can explain the strengths and weaknesses of a particular case often serve as mediators.
+Because evaluative mediation is similar to an actual trial, it often arises in civil cases, such as divorce proceedings.
+There’s room to work with conflict, and former judges or attorneys who can explain the strengths and weaknesses of a particular case often serve as mediators.

 In these situations, it’s common for the facilitator to put the spouses in separate rooms and bounce back and forth as each side makes offers and counteroffers.

-Ultimately, the aim is to meet somewhere in the middle and land on a satisfying resolution for everyone.
+Ultimately, the aim is to meet in the middle and reach a satisfactory resolution for everyone.
 Of the three approaches, evaluative mediation focuses primarily on the result.
-The goal is to reach an agreement and avoid trial rather than spare individual interests and feelings.
+The goal is to reach an agreement and avoid a trial rather than spare individual interests and feelings.

 If you’re simply looking for a settlement, this may be the best mediation style for you.